-2022 2021
+2023 2022

 \$ \$

 Costs brought forward in respect of areas of interest in exploration

-and evaluation phase 2,952,402 2,860,964
+and evaluation phase - 2,952,402

-Expenditure incurred during the period on exploration of tenements 75,514 94,373
+Expenditure incurred during the period on exploration of tenements 1,678 75,514

-Impairment of exploration expenditure (3,027,916) (2,935)
+Impairment of exploration expenditure (1,678) (3,027,916)

-2,952,402
+-

-The Company has fully impaired the capitalised exploration expenditure on three projects.
-The Company's \$2,943,047 interest in the Millennium project has been impaired following disappointing results from recent exploration and the expectation is that the Company is unlikely to continue funding exploration activities at its 25% interest. \$60,048 has been impaired from the Company's interest in the Glenview project as a result of suspending further exploration, and \$24,821 has been impaired from the Tyson project following a decision to withdraw the Company's application from this exploration licence.
+During the prior year, the Company fully impaired the capitalised exploration expenditure on three projects: \$2,943,047 interest in the Millennium project, \$60,048 from the Company's interest in the Glenview project, and \$24,821 from the Tyson project.
+Further exploration expenditure incurred on the Millennium project during the current year of \$1,678 continued to be fully impaired as the Company withdrew from the agreement during the year.